hgascon/hgascon.github.io/about/index.md

 of Prof. Dr. Müller at the Berlin Institute of Technology and at the Computer Security Lab at Carlos III University of Madrid, where I received a M.Sc. in Telecommunication Engineering.
-During autumn 2015 I joined the Symantec Center for Advanced Machine Learning in Mountain View as a research intern, where I worked on deep learning methods to analyse and classify behavioral patterns in malicious code.<br><br>
+During autumn 2015 I joined the Symantec Center for Advanced Machine Learning in Mountain View as a research intern, where I worked on deep learning methods for classifcation of code graph representations to infer behavioral patterns in malicious code.<br><br>

 My research interests revolve around the development of new learning methods for high dimentional structured data to analyse and reverse engineer malware